 Growth and Opportunity Party

 The original American Colonialists and Founders made a revolutionary move when forming the new nation of the United States.
-They departed from the old European despotic system of monarchy—in which executive power resides in a hereditary monarch such as a king or queen—and created a new and unique political system, a Constitutional Republic.
+They departed from the old European despotic system of monarchy—in which executive power resides in a hereditary monarch (King or Queen) —and an authoritarian form of government - created a new and unique political system, a Constitutional Republic.
 A Republic is a political system in which non-hereditary, elected executives and representatives govern for the citizens of a civil state.

 When the Founders wrote the U. S. Declaration of Independence of 1776, they set down important philosophical principles to defend and justify Freedom from oppressive British government rule and their formation of a new, independent nation, the United States of America.
 One key principle asserted by the Founders was the unalienable rights of mankind—the “Self-Evident Truth” that all men “are endowed by their Creator with certain Unalienable Rights, that among these are "Life, Liberty and the pursuit of Happiness.”